ZoneMinder/zoneminder/README.txt

 zmupdate.pl -version=<from version> [--user=<database user> --
 pass=<database password>]

-where  `from  version' relates to the version of  ZM  you  are upgrading  from, 1.21.1 for example, and not the  version  you are  upgrading to.
+where  'from  version' relates to the version of  ZM  you  are upgrading  from, 1.21.1 for example, and not the  version  you are  upgrading to.
 All updates from that version onwards  will be  applied; however zmupdate.pl will only work with  upgrades from  1.19.0 onwards.
-The `user' and `pass' options allow  you to  specify  a  database  user and  password  with  sufficient privilege  to `alter' the structure of the database.
+The 'user' and 'pass' options allow  you to  specify  a  database  user and  password  with  sufficient privilege  to 'alter' the structure of the database.
 This  is not necessarily the database user you use for ZoneMinder.

 The update script will offer you the chance to make a database